Davis Warren: 2024 season

-In week ten versus No. 1 Oregon, Warren earned his second consecutive start and the fifth of the season.
-He completed 12 of 21 pass attempts for 164 yards, including two touchdowns and zero turnovers, as Michigan lost 38-17 to the Ducks.
+In week 10 versus No. 1 Oregon, Warren earned his second consecutive start and fifth of the season.
+He completed 12 of 21 pass attempts for 164 yards, including two touchdowns and zero turnovers, as Michigan lost 38–17 to the Ducks.
 It was his first career game throwing multiple touchdown passes.
-In week 11 against No. 8 Indiana, Warren fell to 3-3 on the season as the starting quarterback, as Michigan lost 20-15 to the Hoosiers.
-Warren completed 16 of 32 passes for 137 yards, with zero touchdowns, zero turnovers and minus 17 rushing yards on a self-imposed fumble on third and goal in the first quarter.
-Following a bye week, in week 13 versus Northwestern, Warren completed a career-high 26 of 35 pass attempts for 195 yards, including a touchdown and an interception, as Michigan defeated the Wildcats 50-6.
+In week 11 against No. 8 Indiana, Warren fell to 3–3 on the season as the starting quarterback, as Michigan lost 20–15 to the Hoosiers.
+Warren completed 16 of 32 passes for 137 yards, with zero touchdowns, zero turnovers, and negative 17 rushing yards on a self-imposed fumble on third and goal in the first quarter.
+Following a bye week, in week 13 versus Northwestern, Warren completed a career-high 26 of 35 pass attempts for 195 yards, including a touchdown and an interception, as Michigan defeated the Wildcats 50–6.

 In the last week of the regular season against No. 2 Ohio State, Warren completed nine of 16 pass attempts for 62 yards, with zero touchdowns and two interceptions.
-Michigan went on to win 13-10 over their arch-rival.
-On December 31, Warren started his ninth game in the ReliaQuest Bowl, but injured his knee in the third quarter, leaving the game with Michigan leading 16-10.
-He departed completing nine of twelve passes for 73 yards and a touchdown, as Michigan went on to defeat No. 11 Alabama for a second consecutive season in a bowl game.
-Warren finished 6-3 as the Wolverines starting quarterback in 2024.
+Michigan won 13–10 over their arch-rival.
+On December 31, Warren started his ninth game in the ReliaQuest Bowl, but injured his knee in the third quarter, leaving the game with Michigan leading 16–10.
+He departed completing nine of 12 passes for 73 yards and a touchdown, as Michigan went on to defeat No. 11 Alabama for a second consecutive season in a bowl game.
+Warren finished 6–3 as the Wolverines starting quarterback in 2024.

-(2025)
+2025 season

-In January 2025, Warren announced he would be returning for a fifth season, but that he suffered a torn ACL in the ReliaQuest Bowl and would miss much of the year.
+In January 2025, Warren announced he would return for a fifth season, but that he suffered a torn ACL in the 2024 ReliaQuest Bowl and would miss the entire year.

+Stanford

+2026 season

+On January 7, 2026, Warren transferred to play for Stanford.
+On August 20, he was named as the team's starting quarterback entering the regular season.